-The Federal President uses the Villa Hammerschmidt as his official seat in Bonn; the Bundesrat (House of the representatives of the Regional Governments), the Federal Chancellery including the Press and Information Office of the Federal Government, as well as the federal ministries relocated to Berlin, maintain their second official seats on the Rhine.
+The Federal President uses the Villa Hammerschmidt as his official seat in Bonn; the Bundesrat (House of the representatives of the Regional Governments), the Federal Chancellery including the Press and Information Office of the Federal Government, as well as the federal minstries relocated to Berlin, maintain their second official seats on the Rhine.

 The Compensation Agreement

-107 million Euro as an immediate funding
+107 million euros as an immediate funding

 In order to start the process of structural change in the region without any delay, the Federation had made immediate funding available in the form of an advance on the compensation payment.
 This has enabled Bonn to fund investigations and conceptual studies as well as the purchase and develompment of land for industrial purposes.
-In addition, the Federation has made available built-up and undeveloped real estate with a current market value of 51 million Euro.
+In addition, the Federation has made available built-up and undeveloped real estate with a current market value of 51 million euros.

 Most of the money from the compensation fund is invested into building up Bonn as a "region of science and research".